-i NOTE: If BitLocker is enabled, it must be suspended prior to updating the system BIOS, and then re-enabled after the BIOS update is completed.
+NOTE: If BitLocker is enabled, it must be suspended before updating the system BIOS, and then re-enabled after the BIOS update is completed.

-- 1. Restart the computer. - 2.
-Go to Dell.com/support. - Enter the Service Tag or Express Service Code and click Submit. - · Click Detect Product and follow the instructions on screen. - 3.
+- 1. Restart the computer.

+- 2. Go to www.dell.com/support.

+- Enter the Service Tag or Express Service Code and click Submit.

+- · Click Detect Product and follow the on-screen instructions. - 3.
 If you are unable to detect or find the Service Tag, click Choose from all products. - 4.
-Choose the Products category from the list.

-(i) NOTE: Choose the appropriate category to reach the product page

-- 5. Select your computer model and the Product Support page of your computer appears. - 6.
-Click Get drivers and click Drivers and Downloads.
-The Drivers and Downloads section opens. - 7.
+Choose the Products category from the list. - i NOTE: Choose the appropriate category to reach the product page. - 5.
+Select your computer model and the Product Support page of your computer appears. - $\textbf{6.} \quad \textbf{Click Get drivers}, \ \textbf{and then click Drivers and Downloads}.$ - The Drivers and Downloads section is displayed. - 7.
 Click Find it myself. - 8.
 Click BIOS to view the BIOS versions. - 9.
-Identify the latest BIOS file and click Download. - Select your preferred download method in the Please select your download method below window, click Download File.
-The File Download window appears.

-- 11. Click Save to save the file on your computer. - Click Run to install the updated BIOS settings on your computer.
-Follow the instructions on the screen.
+Identify the latest BIOS file and click Download. - 10.
+Select your preferred download method in the Please select your download method below window, and then click Download File.
+The File Download window appears. - 11.
+Click Save to save the file on your computer. - 12.
+Click Run to install the updated BIOS settings on your computer.

+Follow the on-screen instructions.